Portugal–Timor-Leste relations: History

 Following fighting between rival groups seeking independence from Portugal, Indonesia invaded East Timor and annexed it in 1976 after East Timor declared itself independent from Portugal on 28 November 1975.
 The invasion resulted in Portugal severing diplomatic ties with Indonesia.

 In 1987, then Portuguese Prime Minister Aníbal Cavaco Silva accused Indonesia of abusing the "most elementary human rights" in East Timor and of preparing to rig upcoming elections in East Timor.
 Cavaco Silva went on to say that his government supported self determination for East Timor.

 In the early 1990s, the UN still regarded Portugal as the administrative authority in East Timor.
 For their part, Portuguese officials saw a "moral obligation" to continue involvement in the affairs of a former colony.
 Portugal tried to get the Indonesian government to agree to a settlement, and even independence, for East Timor.
 However, Indonesia refused the offer because of fears that other secessionist movements could be emboldened.

 State visits

 In 2007 and 2010, East Timorese President José Ramos Horta (who himself is half Portuguese) visited Portuguese Prime Minister José Sócrates.
-Sócrates said that Portugal will strengthen relations with East Timor in various sectors, including education, justice, technology and politics, adding that those sectors are vital for East Timor's future.
+Sócrates said that Portugal will strengthen relations with Timor-Leste in various sectors, including education, justice, technology and politics, adding that those sectors are vital for Timor-Leste's future.

 Portuguese aid

-Portugal is the biggest aid donor to East Timor, having granted over US$350 million since it voted for independence from Indonesia in 1999.
+Portugal is the biggest aid donor to Timor-Leste, having granted over US$350 million since it voted for independence from Indonesia in 1999.